 A privileged user accesses multiple servers he doesn’t normally access.
 Traditionally, an alert is generated and manually reviewed by security professionals.
-With Adaptive real-time response, the user would be prompted to validate their identity using multifactor authentication.
+Based on the identity of the user, past behavior, and the value of the target asset, this user could automatically be challenged to verify identity via multi-factor authentication.
 If unsuccessful, they can be automatically blocked, potentially stopping an attacker who stole someone’s credentials.
 This entire process is completed without a security analyst ever needing to get involved.

 However, in the previous example, if the user was a consultant, an executive or a compromised service account, the response could have been completely different.
-Adaptive response matches threats and responses in real time, ensuring business processes continue while containing security threats.
+Adaptive response to threats ensures business processes are not disrupted but security threats can be contained.

 This flexibility lends itself to a wide variety of use cases.
 Here are six of the most common scenarios we see our customers using real-time response for:

 Compromised Accounts- Attackers will use compromised credentials so they can spread laterally through the network.
 This can turn a small system-level compromise into an enterprise-level compromise.
 Abnormal behavior can be automatically challenged via multi-factor authentication and subsequently trigger 3rd-party response orchestration, isolation of the host, or notification to security analysts based on policy.

 Compromised Users or Devices- Find signs of malware or an attacker on a device such as abnormal or unknown protocols in use, attempts to escalate privileges, or the presence of new or unmanaged devices on the network.